-Executive Director, YP Foundation
+Executive Director, The YP Foundation

-Manak is part of the women's rights and queer rights movement in India and currently leads The YP Foundation.
-This organisation develops young people's rights-based, feminist and intersectional leadership of social change.
+Manak is a feminist, and queer activist who works on issues of gender justice, sexuality rights, health equity and inclusive education.
+Manak is part of the women's rights and queer rights movement in India and currently leads The YP Foundation, an organisation that develops young people's rights-based, feminist and intersectional leadership of social change.

 CEO and President, Breakthrough

 Sohini Bhattacharya is an intrepid intrapreneur and social change enthusiast who has 25+ years of experience in the development sector.
-Currently, she is CEO & President at Breakthrough, a transnational organization working in the U.S. and India using multi-media, popular culture, leadership development, and community engagement strategies to prevent gender-based violence.
+Currently she is CEO & President at Breakthrough, a transnational organization working in the U.S. and India using multi-media, popular culture, leadership development and community engagement strategies to prevent gender-based violence.
 Breakthrough works with 400,000 adolescents and 12,000 women and men across 5 states of India.